 An apprenticeship training program is a combination of on-the-job training, work experience and technical training in a trade.
-From day one, apprentices earn a salary for their time on the job.
+From day 1, apprentices earn a salary for their time on the job.

-Apprenticeship training programs last from one to four years, depending on the trade.
+Apprenticeship training programs last from 1 to 4 years, depending on the trade.

-- Apprentices spend about 80 per cent of their time learning on the job from a qualified tradesperson.
+- Apprentices spend about 80% of their time learning on the job from a qualified tradesperson.
 The rest of the time is spent taking technical training, usually at a college or technical institution.

 - While they attend technical training, apprentices may be eligible for Employment Insurance (EI) or student grants (based on need).

 Apprentices may also be eligible for more than 400 annual scholarships of $1,000 each.
 Visit tradesecrets.alberta.ca for more information.